Exact Solutions of the SU(2) Yang-Mills Equations from a Static Ansatz: An Intuitive Approach to Extract Vector Potential

 as the canonical momentum, here $\{\hat{e}_r, \hat{e}_\theta, \hat{e}_\phi\}$ is the spherical coordinate system and $\hat{e}_r=\vec{r}/r$.
 Thus, from Eq. (\ref{G-2p}) one can extract a vector potential $\vec{A}$ as

-Based on this approach, we can derive four kinds of vector potentials: (i) the magnetic vector potential $\vec{A}_{\rm M}$, {$(\rho>r_0)$}, used in the magnetic AB effect; (ii) the Wu-Yang U(1) monopole vector potential ($\vec{A}_a$ and $\vec{A}_b$); (iii) the magnetic vector potential $\vec{A}$ corresponding to a uniform magnetic field along the $z$-axis (i.e., $\vec{B}=B \hat{e}_z$); (iv) the vector potential corresponding to a toroidal solenoid.
-(See these four examples in next section).
+For the Abelian case, the three components of $\vec{G}=(G_x, G_y, G_z)$ are commutative operators.
+Based on this approach, we can successfully derive four kinds of vector potentials: (i) the magnetic vector potential $\vec{A}_{\rm M}$, {$(\rho>r_0)$}, used in the magnetic AB effect; (ii) the Wu-Yang U(1) monopole vector potential ($\vec{A}_a$ and $\vec{A}_b$); (iii) the magnetic vector potential $\vec{A}$ corresponding to a uniform magnetic field along the $z$-axis (i.e., $\vec{B}=B \hat{e}_z$); (iv) the vector potential corresponding to a toroidal solenoid.
+One may refer the detailed derivations in SM \cite{SM}.